 Zoinks!
 (A Halloween Tale)

 It should have been a dark and stormy night.
 It wasn't.
 The unpredictable British weather couldn't even provide a decent storm when necessary, not even when it was essential to create the required atmosphere.
-Instead, the night was clear and cloudless.

 At one time, several years earlier, the church door had been boarded up to keep out trespassers.
 The boards had long ago been removed and without them nothing, other than the sheer size of the door, prevented entry to the derelict building.

 The nave was Gothic; there was no doubt about it.
-The echoing space screamed its medieval provenance from its stone-flagged floor, up past pillars and lancet windows to its rib-vaulted roof.
-Despite its dilapidation, the building managed to maintain its sombre, hush-inducing grandeur.
+The echoing space screamed its late medieval provenance from its stone-flagged floor, up past pillars and lancet windows to its rib-vaulted roof.
+Despite its dilapidation, the building managed to maintain a sombre, hush-inducing grandeur.
 The four looked cautiously around.
-The fluted stone columns were much wider than a man, and they managed to subtly hint that there might—just possibly—be someone hiding, forever out of sight, on their opposite side.
+The fluted stone columns were much wider than a man, and they managed to subtly hint that there might—just possibly—be someone hiding, forever out of sight, on their unseen opposite side.

-The church was neglected and unloved, and this air of abandonment was enhanced by the wind-blown leaves, papers and plastic bags strewn across the floor.
+The church was neglected and unloved, and this air of abandonment was enhanced by the wind-blown leaves, papers and flimsy plastic supermarket carrier-bags strewn across the floor.
 Pigeons nested on the sills and ledges high above, randomly depositing their excrement across the stone flagged floor.
 The place had been deliberately allowed to fall into disrepair by anonymous multinational owners who hoped that if it became irreparably damaged then, perhaps, its grade two listed status would be forgotten and they could redevelop this prime piece of land.

 'Spooky enough for you, Stef?' the torch carrier asked his girlfriend.
 'Spooky enough for Halloween and ghost stories?'
 As he spoke, he placed the torch under his chin and grimaced madly at her.